There has been one epic problem in all my family tree research:

 Churchtown story: Must be false.

-But she would now be wife of a cousin, rather than an aunt.
+is now the wife of a cousin, rather than an aunt.

-from the DNA point of view than the Baronets theory.
+it is a worse DNA theory than the Baronets theory.

-are with the descendants of Millicent Agnes Yielding and the 1st Baronet.
+are with the descendants of the 1st Baronet and Millicent Agnes Yielding.

 The big problem: Why use the name Blennerhassett?